Riib11/QuickChick/smart-mutators/Algorithm2.md

         *)

         (* NOTE:
-            _recombine_ can actually cover _regenerate arg_ as well, in the case that the recombination chooses the same constructor and fixes all args except for one to be regenerated.
+            _recombine_ covers _regenerate arg_ as well, in the cases that the recombination chooses the same constructor and fixes all args except for one to be regenerated.
         *)

+        (* NOTE:
+              _recombine_ covers _mutate child_ then _regenerate_ as well, in
+              cases that recombination chooses the same constructor and fixes all args except for one recursive args to be regenerated.  *)

         (* recombine: replace this node, using at least one of its args *)
         <for j>{ (* range over <DatCon j> *)